javahippie/javahippie.net/_posts/2024-08-15-testing-localdatetime-now-in-java.md

 We ignore the fact that this is not a good way to write a validator, and that the method could be placed on the `Post` class itself instead of writing a validator to the class instead.
 Instead, we will look at the test setup and notice that it is not very declarative.
 We initialise our `Post` instance with a date time that is exactly one day in the past or one day in the future, depending on what we want to test.

 This shows our intent, but prevents us from testing edge cases.
 What if `minusDays(1)` puts our date time in the previous month?
 The previous year?
 What if it is a leap year?
 What if the clocks have changed to daylight saving time?
 We cannot set up a test to answer these questions.
-If the tests are run at times that involve these edge cases, they may randomly fail and become flaky as well.
+If the tests are run at times that involve these edge cases, they may randomly fail.

 ## The naive solution
 We could decide to add the value of `now()` to the method signature: